 Fill out your profile, add a picture and follow at least the leader of the Twitter chat you want to participate in.
 Take a look at some Twitter etiquette tips and tricks to get the hang of using Twitter.
 Be sure to follow the chat hosts, guests and browse the posts on previous chats to see who else may interest you.

-I frequently participate in Twitter chats and moderate some, for example the #TGTaste chats held by @BeaThirstyGirl and I’m participating in a few upcoming chats including #CabernetDay in September.
-I also love #PRChat, BlogChat and #SmallBizChat.
+I frequently participate in Twitter chats and moderate some, for example the #siblingschat held by @themotherco and I’m participating in a few that I really love like #PRChat, BlogChat and #SmallBizChat.
 Use the links below to find one you’re interested in.

 How to listen